Detroit Gang Violence Lawyer

 If convicted, you will receive a maximum sentence of 20 years in prison and $25,000 in fines for each racketeering charge.
 Furthermore, you will have to pay back any illegally obtained gains or any business interests received through the racketeering activity.

-Whether you’re facing charges under federal or state law for your alleged involvement with a gang, you will need a skilled and dedicated Michigan criminal defense lawyer by your side to obtain a positive case outcome.
+Whether you’re facing charges under federal or state law for your alleged involvement with a gang, you will need a skilled and dedicated violent crimes attorney by your side to obtain a positive case outcome.
 It may be possible to defend your case using any of the following strategies:

 - Suppressing the prosecutor’s evidence—If the police obtained evidence by violating your rights, the prosecutor cannot use that evidence against you at trial.
 But this process isn’t automatic—your lawyer must file a motion to suppress to get the illegal evidence excluded.
 For example, if the police searched your home or office without a valid search warrant, emergency circumstances, or your consent, any incriminating evidence they found may be removed from the case.